How to Create Content Faster without Losing Your Mind

 1. Pause for a moment to reaffirm your objectives and primary target audience.
 Before you direct your team to shift into high gear, double check that “more content” is truly an immediate need.

-The most successful content teams have a documented content strategy, according to CMI’s 2022 B2B Content Marketing benchmarks report.
+The most successful content teams have a documented content strategy, according to CMI’s B2B Content Marketing Benchmarks Outlook for 2025 report.
 With a solid strategy in place, you’ll avoid random acts of content and produce only the content you need.

 Your strategy lays the groundwork for an actionable editorial plan or editorial calendar that maps out the specific content deliverables you need.
 This planning may sound like more work and additional steps, but trust us—it saves time and reduces headaches.